- Safety and Health Topics

 - Mold.
 OSHA QuickCard™, (2013).
 Also available in Spanish.

 - Mold Hazards during Disaster Cleanup.
 OSHA Fact Sheet (Publication 3713), (September 2013).

 - Mold Hazards During Hurricane Sandy Cleanup.
 OSHA Fact Sheet (Publication 3619), (2012).

 - A Brief Guide to Mold in the Workplace.
 OSHA Safety and Health Information Bulletin (SHIB), (October 10, 2003).
 Provides recommendations for the prevention of mold growth and describes measures designed to protect the health of building occupants and workers involved in mold cleanup and prevention.

 - Metalworking Fluids: Safety and Health Best Practices Manual.
 OSHA.
 Provides information in Section H of this manual about the control of bacterial and fungal growth in metalworking fluids.

-- Guidelines on Assessment and Remediation of Fungi in Indoor Environments (PDF).
-New York City Department of Health and Mental Hygiene, (2008, November).
+- Guidelines on Assessment and Remediation of Fungi in Indoor Environments.
+New York City Department of Health and Mental Hygiene, (November 2008).
 Addresses mold contamination of building components that are chronically moist or water damaged such as, walls, ventilation systems, and support beams.
 It provides information about assessment, inspection, sampling, and controls.